How to ‘Put Your Child Up’ for Adoption: Support and Resources

 Each adoptive family’s website includes pictures of the family and information about what they like to do.
 Most of their websites also have a video of the adoptive couple introducing themselves and giving you a glimpse into what life might be like for your child with their family.

 After you choose a couple of your favorite adoptive parents, your Adoption Coordinator will arrange for you to meet with the family to learn more about them.
+When you speak with them, you can ask about their approach to discipline and education, and see if their values align with yours.
 If, after talking, you don’t think they’re the right parents for your child, you go back to the profiles and keep looking.

 How the Transition Happens